Migrant workers in the Gulf Cooperation Council region: The FIFA World Cup in Qatar

 Since Qatar was elected to host the 2022 FIFA World Cup, the country has been heavily criticized for the treatment of migrant workers in the preparations for the tournament.
 While Qatar has received less criticism in the past for its treatment of migrant workers than other GCC countries, the preparations for the World Cup have drawn more attention to the situation of workers' rights in the country.
 Workers have died at a rate of one death per day, and workers' salaries are being withheld by employers.
 There are also stories of Nepalese migrant workers, constituting the single largest migrant group in Qatar, seeking refuge in the Embassy of Nepal in Doha.
 The Guardian stated that most Nepalese migrant workers have large debts, as they borrowed money to pay their recruitment agents.

 Amnesty International argues that labor migration to Qatar will continue to increase, due to the World Cup constructions and labels the conditions for workers as "grim".
 An additional pull factor is the intention of the Qatari government, in light of the World Cup, to transform Doha into an international hub.
 Government bodies in Qatar have dismissed critiques regarding the exploitation of migrants and have referred to the exploitation of migrant workers as isolated incidents.

 Qatar announced sweeping labour reforms to protect migrant workers and prove its commitment to human rights in 2019.
 Under this, it ended the kafala system that effectively trapped the workers in abusive environments.
 In 2021, Qatar introduced the non-discriminatory minimum wage system that applied to workers of all nationalities, in all sectors, including domestic workers to meet the international standards.

+According to the Guardian’s February 2021 report, around 6,500 migrant workers from India, Pakistan, Nepal, Bangladesh and Sri Lanka have died in Qatar since it won the bid for FIFA.